The best Romanian wines and wineries

 The Alcovin-Măcin Vineyard spreads over an area of 300 hectares, and it is the official wine supplier of the Romanian Royal House.
 The Winery has five major brands of wine – Pelegrin, Curtea Regală, Renatus, Tres Rosae, and Trei Brate, each of which produces a large variety of wines.

 Aligoté Curtea Regală is one of its most appreciated wines.
 This young, refreshing white wine is Dry and has an average percentage of alcohol by volume and a moderate acidity.
-It pairs perfectly with white meats, especially oily fish, and cheese products, and it was the favorite wine of King Michael of Romania.
+It pairs perfectly with white meats, especially oily fish, and cheese products, and it was the favourite wine of King Michael of Romania.

 The vineyards in Domeniile Săhăteni.
 Photo source: AureliaVisinescu.com

-Located in the Buzău County, Domeniile Săhăteni is a Winery whose vineyards are located in the middle of Dealu Mare, a commune renowned for its wine production, surrounded by the majestic Carpathian Mountains.
+Located in Buzău County, Domeniile Săhăteni is a Winery whose vineyards are located in the middle of Dealu Mare, a commune renowned for its wine production, surrounded by the majestic Carpathian Mountains.
 Their vineyards stretch over an area of 82 hectares, and their winemaking style combines the techniques of the Old World with the New World, yielding batches of wine that start from 2,500 bottles to 20,000 bottles.

-The Tohani Vineyards are located in the heart of Romania's viticultural center, Dealu Mare, and official records talk about the existence of a vineyard in this area ever since 1773.
+The Tohani Vineyards are located in the heart of Romania's viticultural centre, Dealu Mare, and official records talk about the existence of a vineyard in this area ever since 1773.
 In 1930, the Tohani Vineyards became the royal property of Prince Nicholas of Romania, the second son of King Ferdinand I of Romania.
 In 1948, Domeniile Tohani became a property of the state, and in association with renowned specialists from the region of Bordeaux, a wine cellar was built, that today has become a museum.
 The Winery on the location is home to more than 100,000 bottles of wine.

 An important thing to mention is that the vineyards of Domeniile Tohani are located on the 45th parallel north, just like the famous French region of Bordeaux, having similar natural conditions.
 The extra days of sunshine allow the grapes to ripe better and to accumulate more sugar, resulting in really powerful and aromatic wine.